vincefn/pyvkfft/README.rst

 On this card the cuFFT is significantly better, even if the 11 and 13 radix transforms supported by vkFFT give globally better results.

+Performance tuning
+^^^^^^^^^^^^^^^^^^
+Starting with VkFFT 1.3.0 and pyvkfft 2023.2, it is possible to tweak low-level parameters including coalesced memory or warp size, batch grouping, number of threads, etc...

+Optimising those is difficult, so only do it for fun when trying to get some extra performance.
+Generally, VkFFT default work quite well

 Accuracy
 --------